George Edward Lines was my Grandfather. He was the son of Joseph Lines and Jane (née Fitzhenry).

 He married Doris Joan Stevens, my Grandmother, on the 19th August 1922.

-After the war he farmed at Grove Farm, Box (OSM) for a while, until the Depression and his father’s need for his help with the family business sent him back to London.
+After the war he farmed at Grove Farm, Box (OSM) for a while, and their first son, Michael, was born there on 16th March 1924.
+A combination of the Depression and his father’s need for his help with the family business sent him back to London some time between 1924 and.
+The death of his mother, Jane Fitzhenry on 7th June 1925 probably also contributed to this decision.

 After the death of his father he worked for Lines Brothers, the toy company founded by his brothers, until he retired.